gdsaxton/PANDAS/README.md

 Sample data for use in Chapter 1 can be found in the *data* folder.

+I hope you find these tutorials helpful; please acknowledge the source in your own research papers if you’ve found them useful:

+    Saxton, Gregory D. (2015).
+Analyzing Big Data with Python.
+Buffalo, NY: http://social-metrics.org

-I hope you find these tutorials helpful.
-If so, then please share and spread the word and help build a community of PANDAS users.
+Also, please share and spread the word to help build a vibrant community of PANDAS users.

 Happy coding!